 The collection of sensitive information (for example, racial origin, religious beliefs and health information) is restricted by the Privacy Act.
 We will not collect sensitive information about you unless this is necessary for one of our functions or activities and you have consented to that collection, or we are otherwise required or authorised by or under law to do so.
 By choosing to provide this information, you consent to our processing and use of that information to deliver the Services.
 In addition to information you provide us directly (as above), we may also collect personal information about you from third parties (such as applications you have integrated with your CheeHoo account).

 When do we disclose personal information to third parties?
-In providing you with products or services, we may disclose personal information to:
+In providing you with products or services, only if necessary or improve user-facing features, we may disclose personal information to:

 (a) required by law (e.g. the Australian Tax Office);